 Conducted groundbreaking work with radioisotopes that led to the development of modern radioimmunoassay diagnostic techniques.

-Introduced the first mobility and orientation rehabilitation-training program for blind persons.
+Introduced VA’s first mobility and orientation rehabilitation-training program for blind Veterans.

 Established a research lab at the Northport (N.Y.)
 VA medical center to conduct clinical and biomedical research in neuropsychiatric disorders; contribute to the nationwide standardization of diagnostic and treatment methods; and teach the latest concepts and methods in neurology, psychiatry, and neuropathology to VA doctors.

 Published a series of articles in the New England Journal of Medicine about heart disease among Veterans.

 - Published data comparing outcomes at VA clinics with those at other hospitals.
 The VA facilities compared favorably.

 - Established the Tumor Research Laboratory at the Hines (Ill.)
 VA-the first research lab to receive funds from VA Central Office specifically for research.